Can India make Fifth Generation fighters? All depends on Kaveri engine's development

 India is keen to develop a Fifth Generation Fighter Aircraft (FGFA).
-Many would say that it is an unrealistic expectation as India took decades to develop first indigenous fighter LCA Tejas which is a single engine, single seat and multi role fighter.
-And even for Tejas, India was not able to build its own engine which is the main power house for any Fighter jet.
+Many would say that it is an unrealistic expectation as India took decades to develop first indigenous fighter LCA Tejas which is a single engine, single seat and multi-role fighter.
+And even for Tejas, India was not able to build its own engine which is the main powerhouse for any Fighter jet.

 The main hurdle in developing a Fifth Generation fighter is the engine which should be able to deliver the performance needed for an advanced aircraft.
 India has long been working on Kaveri engine project and it was actually this engine that was supposed to be fitted in LCA Tejas.
 However, the Kaveri programme failed to satisfy the necessary technical requirements or keep up with its envisaged timelines and was officially delinked from the Tejas programme in September 2008.

 With the Indian Air Force (IAF)'s depleting squadron size, the pressure mounted on the HAL to deliver LCA Tejas early.
-So the Tejas' which have been inducted into the service so far have the US manufactured General Electric F404-GE-F2J3 afterburning turbofan engine.
+So the Tejas' which have been inducted into the service so far has the US manufactured General Electric F404-GE-F2J3 afterburning turbofan engine.

 The AMCA 5th Generation Stealth Fighter Project:

 The AMCA (Advanced Medium Combat Aircraft) is being developed by an aerospace industry team which consist of Aeronautical Development Agency as a design firm and is to be manufactured by Hindustan Aeronautics Limited (HAL).
-AMCA would likely to be a a single-seat, twin-engine, stealth super-maneuverable all weather multirole fighter aircraft.
+AMCA would likely to be a single-seat, twin-engine, stealth super-manoeuvrable all-weather multirole fighter aircraft.

-AMCA should not be confused be with a separate FGFA programme which is a co venture between the Russians and HAL, so it is not an indigenous project.
-The FGFA project with Russia would be able to roll out fifth generation aircrafts by 2020.
+AMCA should not be confused be with a separate FGFA programme which is a co-venture between the Russians and HAL, so it is not an indigenous project.
+The FGFA project with Russia would be able to roll out fifth generation aircraft by 2020.

 AMCA is totally different since it will completely be made by India.
 But for it to become a reality, the development of Kaveri engine is crucial.
 DRDO will look to develop many of its 5th generation systems ingenuously, so tentatively it should be ready around 2025.
-Some say that project may also get delayed upto 2030.
+Some say that project may also get delayed up to 2030.

 A source close to OneIndia said that projects do not get delayed because HAL lacks expertise.
 It happens because of numerous other external factors.
-One of the reasons he said was inability of political leadership to take a stance whether India wants defensive approach to deal with the enemies or an offensive one, which he said confuses those in the DRDO.
+One of the reasons he said was the inability of political leadership to take a stance whether India wants a defensive approach to deal with the enemies or an offensive one, which he said confuses those in the DRDO.
 He also said that by the time DRDO/ HAL develops a technology, the requirements of the IAF changes.

 Kaveri Engine and expectations from it: